nii-yamagishilab/AntiDeepfake/README.md

 ```
 ### 1. Download Fairseq checkpoints

 Our training script initializes SSL front-end with random weights and, by default, replaces them with the corresponding pretrained Fairseq checkpoints.
-Please download the pretrained SSL checkpoints from Fairseq GitHub repo to your `/base_path/Log/ssl-weights/`.
+Please download the pretrained checkpoints from Fairseq GitHub repo to your `/base_path/Log/ssl-weights/`.

-To [fine-tune](#5-further-fine-tuning) our AntiDeepfake checkpoints, simply replace the initialized weights with those from our checkpoint files.

 | Model           | Download Link                                                                                                                                                 |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |